Rarpss/reps-weekly-legal/user-agreement.md

 ---

-The latest version of this User Agreement is available at [insert link once hosted].
-We encourage users to review it periodically.
+The latest version of this User Agreement is available at https://github.com/Rarpss/reps-weekly-legal/blob/main/user-agreement.md We encourage users to review it periodically.